 This course is a continuation of AC 331, Intermediate Accounting I. Topics focus on the accounting and reporting (valuation, presentation and disclosure) for operating and investing activities (current assets and liabilities, and long-term assets).
 In addition, ethics and the use of financial information by various user groups are integrated into the class.
-Prerequisite(s): AC 331 special topics in financial reporting.
+Prerequisite(s): AC 331 accounting and reporting (valuation, presentation and disclosure) for financial activities (liabilities and equity) and other special topics in financial reporting.
 In addition, ethics and the use of financial information by various user groups are integrated into the class.
 Prerequisite(s): AC 332